Sharjah Ruler announces over Dh15million compensation for rain-damaged houses

 The Sharjah Ruler announced today that the value of compensation for people whose houses were affected by April rains should be raised to Dh50,000.

-618 cases have benefited so far from the compensation, Sheikh Dr Sultan bin Muhammad Al Qasimi announced.
+618 cases have benefited so far from the compensation, according to the Sharjah Government Media Bureau.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Dh15,330,000 has been approved for compensation which must be distributed immediately to the beneficiaries, the Ruler directed the Sharjah Social Services Department.
+Dh15,330,000 has been approved for compensation by Sheikh Dr Sultan bin Muhammad Al Qasimi.
+The amount must be distributed immediately to the beneficiaries, the Ruler directed the Sharjah Social Services Department.

 Earlier, in April, under the directives of the Ruler, the Sharjah Executive Council enhanced safety measures while preparing proactive plans for future situations.